slstarnes/coronavirus-stats/README.md

 # Coronavirus Stats

-A simple Heroku app that gets WHO coronavirus data and plots it using Plotly's Dash.
+A simple Heroku app that gets data from the Johns Hopkins' Coronavirus Resource Center (https://coronavirus.jhu.edu) and plots it using Plotly's Dash.